Anti-Money Laundering ("AML"), Countering the Financing of Terrorism ("CFT") and Know Your Client (“KYC”) Policy

 - when such reliance is reasonable under the circumstances; and

-- when the other party has entered into a contract with Drachmae Exchange requiring it to certify annually to us that it has implemented its anti-money laundering and counter terrorist financing program and that it will perform (or its agent will perform) specified requirements of the CDD program.
+- when the other party has entered into a contract with Drachmae Market requiring it to certify annually to us that it has implemented its anti-money laundering and counter terrorist financing program and that it will perform (or its agent will perform) specified requirements of the CDD program.

 6. General Customer Due Diligence

 It is important to our AML and KYC reporting program that we obtain sufficient information about each customer to allow us to evaluate the risk presented by that customer and to detect and report suspicious activity.
 When we open an account for a customer, the due diligence we perform may need to be enhanced.
 For each account meeting the following criteria and which could be deemed to be higher risk:

 - Corporations in off shore jurisdiction;